Secrets to a Healthy Heart

 En español | When it comes to heart health, you probably know what the American Heart Association (AHA) offers as its top diet advice: Eat a good balance of fresh, fiber-rich fruits and veggies; whole grains; and healthy proteins, such as nuts, skinless fish and poultry.
 But recent studies have also named specific cardiovascular all-stars that are worth adding to your rotation.
 Here are a few standouts to add to your grocery list.

 Why: Beets deserve a badge of honor in the veggie family, says Jorge A. Brenes-Salazar, M.D., a geriatric cardiologist and assistant professor of medicine at the Mayo Clinic.
-That's due to their high doses of nitrates, which help keep blood vessels dilated and healthy.
-A 2013 British study showed that simply drinking a cup of beet juice daily significantly lowered blood pressure in hypertensive patients.
+That’s due to their high doses of nitrates, which help keep blood vessels dilated and healthy.
+A 2018 review of a decade’s worth of studies identified beet juice consumption as an effective way to control blood pressure in both healthy and hypertensive adults.

 Also know: When it comes to heart health, it pays to see red — or orange or yellow.
 “Fruits and veggies with those colors have carotenoids and flavonoids,” pigments known for their heart-healthy antioxidant properties, Brenes-Salazar explains.
 Try these other blushing nutrient-rich veggies and fruits: carrots, sweet potatoes, acorn squash, oranges, cantaloupe and papaya.

-Why: A study presented in 2019 at the AHA's Hypertension Scientific Sessions found that eating pumpkin seeds may help lower blood pressure.
-According to the AHA, pumpkin seeds are rich in fiber and a variety of nutrients, particularly heart-healthy magnesium (a quarter cup contains 42 percent of the RDA of the mineral).
-As for walnuts, a 2019 Penn State study found that participants who ate walnuts daily while lowering overall saturated fats saw their blood pressure decrease.
+Why: A study presented in 2019 at the AHA’s Hypertension Scientific Sessions found that eating pumpkin seeds may help lower blood pressure.
+According to the AHA, pumpkin seeds are rich in fiber and a variety of nutrients, particularly heart-healthy magnesium (a quarter cup contains 42 percent of the mineral’s RDA).
+As for walnuts, a 2022 research review found that consuming foods like walnuts that are rich in alpha-linolenic acid was linked to a 10 percent lower risk of cardiovascular disease.
+And 2021 research published in the American Heart Association’s journal Circulation found that eating a half-cup of walnuts a day for two years modestly lowered the subjects’ LDL cholesterol.

 Why: Researchers at Harvard Medical School and Brigham and Women’s Hospital reported in 2020 that a study of more than 200,000 people found a link between consuming isoflavone-rich tofu more than once a week and an 18 percent lower risk of heart disease.
 Beyond that, tofu is a great source of plant protein, so it’s a smart substitute for red meat or pork.
 “It also has phytosterols — plant cholesterols that actually improve the cholesterol in our own bodies,” Brenes-Salazar says.

-What's more, the latest USDA dietary guidelines, issued in December, recommend around 5 to 6 ounces of protein (from meat, chicken, eggs, fish, nuts or soy products) a day, Kris-Etherton says.
+Also know: A 2021 Chinese study found that eating soy four or more days of the week was associated with a significantly lower risk of death from heart attacks.
+The USDA dietary guidelines recommend around 5 to 6 ounces of protein — from meat, chicken, eggs, fish, nuts or soy products — a day, Kris-Etherton says.
 “When people are heavy meat eaters, they need to slowly find ways to replace the meat with other healthy foods, and tofu is one.”

-Why: If you've heard of the Mediterranean diet (and who hasn't?), then you know all about olive oil.
+Why: If you’ve heard of the Mediterranean diet (and who hasn’t?), then you know all about olive oil.
 It not only boosts good, heart-protective cholesterol but also staves off diabetes and strokes.
-Recent research confirms its salubrious effects: A 2020 European study found that patients who had had heart attacks and subsequently followed a Mediterranean diet high in olive oil had better repair of the arterial linings; a 2020 study by the University of Minnesota Medical School showed that olive oil may help people live longer.
+Recent research confirms its salubrious effects: A 2020 European study found that patients who had had heart attacks and subsequently followed a Mediterranean diet high in olive oil had better repair of the arterial linings; a 2022 study published in the Journal of the American College of Cardiology found that consuming more than a half tablespoon of olive oil a day — or replacing about 10 grams a day of margarine, butter, mayonnaise or dairy fat with olive oil — is linked to a lower risk of death by heart disease.

 Try to follow the USDA guidelines of 27 grams (about two tablespoons) a day.
 “Remember,” Kris-Etherton says, “olive oil is calorically dense.”
 As for olives, make sure to buy the low-sodium variety, available at many big-box stores.
 Speaking of oils, Brenes-Salazar warns against the recently voguish coconut oil; instead, he suggests using either olive or pecan oil, which is neutral in flavor, rich in monounsaturated fats and low in saturated ones.